- Botswana is the worlds' premier diamond production, sales and trading hub.

 kilometres across two licenses, located 15 kilometres north and six

 kilometres west of the Ghaghoo diamond mine, respectively.
-Peregrine has
+Twenty significant anomalies have been isolated; models for

 five compelling anomalies have diameters of 340 to 500 metres at depths